Emese: Name

 Emese is also a feminine Hungarian name.
-Its meaning is mother or breastfeeder.
+According to linguist Dezső Pais, its meaning is mother or breastfeeder.
 Emese means "little mother" in ancient Hungarian.
 It derives from "eme", mother, and the agglutinating "[s]e", which stands for "little".
-Its root is Finno-Ugric, c.f.
-Finnish emä, from Proto-Finnic *emä, from Proto-Uralic *emä, and Hungarian anya, from Proto-Uralic *ańa.
-Cognates of emä include Estonian ema, Northern Sami eapmi (“pistil”), and Nganasan немы (ńemy).
+Its root is Finno-Ugric, cf. Finnish emä, from Proto-Finnic *emä, from Proto-Uralic *emä, and Hungarian anya, from Proto-Uralic *ańa.
+Cognates of emä include Estonian ema, Northern Sami eapmi ("pistil"), and Nganasan немы (ńemy).
+However, as linguist Loránd Benkő wrote, the word "emse" (=mother) first appears only 1681, so this can also be a retrospective identification attempt with the progenitress of the Árpád dynasty.